 What is Vitamin D & Why is it Essential

-Vitamin D is a fat-soluble secosteroid. the major forms of vitamin D are classified as Vitamin D3 (Cholecalciferol) and Vitamin D2 (Ergocalciferol) accountable for the absorption of calcium, magnesium, phosphate and many other biological effects in the body.
-In simple terms, Vitamin D is essential for your bone density, growth, development and quality.
+Vitamin D is a fat-soluble secosteroid. the major forms of vitamin-D are classified as Vitamin D3 (Cholecalciferol) and Vitamin D2 (Ergocalciferol) accountable for the absorption of calcium, magnesium, phosphate, and many other biological effects in the body.
+In simple terms, it is essential for your bone density, growth, development, and quality.

 How Much Vitamin D Do We Need

-The daily intake of Vitamin D should be around 400-800 IU per day or 10-20 micrograms based on the U.S national academy of medicines recommendations.
+The daily intake should be around 400-800 IU per day or 10-20 micrograms based on the U.S national academy of Medicine recommendations.

-The data further suggests taking 4000 IU (International units) is safe for some individuals and at times taking higher doses are temporarily safe in order to raise blood levels in few individuals.
+The data further suggests taking 4000 IU (International units) is safe for some individuals and at times taking higher doses is temporarily safe in order to raise blood levels in a few individuals.

 Lack of Vitamin D in the body results in Vitamin D deficiency (a.k.a.
 Hypovitaminosis D).
-It is a very common condition but many people are not aware of it.
-The main reasons for Vitamin D Deficiency are:
+It is a very common condition but many people are not aware.
+The main reasons are: